Sts0mrg0/pokemap-webapp/README.md

 2. Download and open [pokemap.zip](https://github.com/Daplie/node-pokemap/files/382505/pokemap-2016-07-25.zip)
 3. Double click `linux-pokemap.bash` to run the program
 4. Go to <https://localhost.daplie.com:3443>

-## Warnings

-Using this web app may be against the Pokemon GO Terms of Service.

-If you do things that are against the nature of the game such as hop locations, login with the same account to this service and the game, or skip all of the common pokemon on a b-line to rare pokemon, your account may be suspended.

 # Instructions for Technical People